 Associate of Arts (AA): Human Services Degree Overview

-Associate of Arts in Human Services programs offer studies in social, political, economic and learning systems, as well as information on group behavior, social and cognitive development, service delivery and human development.
+Associate of Arts in Human Services programs explore social, political and economic systems, as well as group behavior, social and cognitive development, service delivery and human development.
 Students learn to work with families and communities in educational and work-related settings.
 Many programs require that students gain experience through paid or volunteer work experiences or internships with human resources organizations.
 Applicants to an associate's degree program need a high school diploma or the equivalent.

 Throughout a 2-year human services program, students investigate sociology principles, developmental psychology and crisis intervention.
 They also delve into professional development, learning theories and group values.
 Students in an associate's degree program may study topics such as: